dhiway/confidex/README.md

 #### Generate **'node key'**

+> [!IMPORTANT]
+> A 'node key' is associated with only one node, so for creating 'N' nodes, you need 'N' node keys

 In a ledger, each process is not just identified by 'IP:port', but with a specific node-key too, so IP address can change for the given process over time, but node-key is considered as the exact process w.r.to ledger.